Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Categorization of ML Techniques

 GANs are also used in the tumor segmentation task.
-In \cite{Xiao2019}, a radiomics-guided GAN utilizes a dilated DenseU-Net as the generator (segmentor), and a VGG network as the discriminator in GAN, where the discriminator extracts radiomics features to aid segmentor in tumor segmentation.
+In \cite{Xiao2019}, a radiomics-guided GAN utilizes a dilated DenseU-Net as the generator (segmenter), and a VGG network as the discriminator in GAN where the discriminator extracts radiomics features to aid the segmenter in tumor segmentation.
 However, in \cite{Pang2020}, a 2D CTumorGAN is used for the tumor segmentation task in multiple organs, including the liver, and it incorporates a novel generator scheme that integrates a noise vector with the encoder part to generate segmentation masks.

+Similar to Table~\ref{tab:liver_seg}, Table~\ref{tab:tumor_seg} highlights the studies that focus on the task of tumor segmentation, along with liver segmentation if the same work segments both.
+They are compared in terms of the deployed ML model, method description, dataset, best performance, advantage/limitation, and segmentation category.